shopware/docs/resources/guidelines/documentation-guidelines/03-language-and-grammar.md

 Basic guidelines for the apt use of language and grammar in the documentation are discussed in this section.
 In order to create a consistent product solution, Shopware maintains consistent documentation not just in terms of content but also style.
 A distinctive editorial voice helps create high-quality, readable, and consistent documentation.

-## Voice and Tone
+## Voice and tone

-The Shopware voices a friendly and conversational tone.
+Shopware voices a friendly and conversational tone.
 We are direct, clear, and more human at conveying information.

-### Our Voice Principles
+### Our voice principles

-* **Friendly** — Be less formal and more grounded in reality.
-Developer documentation is technical, but you can still be human.
-Occasionally be funny when needed
+* **Friendly** — Be less formal and more down-to-earth.
+Developer documentation is technical, but you can still talk like a human.
+Occasionally be funny when it is appropriate.

 * **Direct and clear** — Be to the point.
 Write in such a way that just a skim through provides a clear idea to the reader.
 Make it simple above all

 * **Customer focussed** — Assume that the reader is knowledgeable but has varying proficiency levels.
 So, understand their real needs and offer help in the right way

-## Active Voice and Passive Voice
+## Active voice and passive voice

 In general, use the active voice (the subject is the person or thing performing the action) instead of the passive voice (the subject is the person or thing being acted upon).
 For example,